In the News

 This story in the Fall 2011 issue of the UMBC Magazine talks about the podcasts on Baltimore language and culture produced by students and me in my Spring 2011 seminar, “Language in Diverse Schools and Communities” and includes a picture of me working with local public and independent K-12 educators.

-In this interview in the Savage-Guilford Patch I talk about the use of the word “rape” in sports metaphors.
+In this interview in Patch I talk about the use of the word “rape” in sports metaphors.
 On the one hand, language is always changing, and taking a word with a literal meaning and using it in a figurative sense is a common linguistic process.
 On the other hand, as I say in the article, “There is a lot of linguistic evidence to suggest that the way we talk about social situations can reflect how we think about them.
 A victim of rape, for example, might justifiably believe that this type of sports metaphor not only celebrates athletic prowess but also glorifies the act of rape itself.”
 Check out the article here.

 “Item: Professor Christine Mallinson of the University of Maryland, Baltimore County has had her graduate students examining language variations in Baltimore.
 These students have produced podcasts on accent features among African-Americans, multiculturalism and ethnicity, and hon as a linguistic and identity marker.
 The hon podcast in particular, being academic and dispassionate, should be a welcome change from the recent shouting over the word.”